mozilla/data-docs/src/cookbooks/looker/GUD.md

 ![](../../assets/Looker_screenshots/browsers_usage.png)

 ## Source
-The dashboards and views for growth and usage are based on the `telemetry.active_users_aggregates` table, which contains the dimensions and metrics for desktop and mobile, as calculated from the `clients_last_seen` tables.
+The dashboards and views for growth and usage are based on the `moz-fx-data-shared-prod.telemetry.active_users_aggregates` table, which contains the dimensions and metrics for desktop and mobile, as calculated from the `clients_last_seen` tables.